rust-lang/book/second-edition/nostarch/chapter01.md

 Listing 1-1: A program that prints “Hello, world!”

-Save the file, and go back to your terminal window.
-On Linux or macOS, enter the following commands:
+Save the file, and go back to your terminal window .
+On Linux or macOS, enter the following commands to compile and run the file:

 ```
 $ rustc main.rs